Chrysalis-ServiceDistribution/Backend/README.md

 ### How to Use the Application

-1. Access the Registration Page Access the registration page and create an account with your email.
+1. Access the Registration PageAccess the registration page and create an account with your email.

-2. Dashboard After logging in, you enter the dashboard.
+2. DashboardAfter logging in, you enter the dashboard.
 Depending on the role, clients can create new tasks.
 Creators can see all tasks requested and their progress.

-3. Search for a New Server Clients create tasks for freelancers.
+3. Search for a New ServerClients create tasks for freelancers.

-4. Service Creators can accept tasks or decline the service and change the status of the task.
+4. ServiceCreators can accept tasks or decline the service and change the status of the task.